mspnp/fabrikam-dronedelivery-workload/src/loadtest/readme.md

-# Invoice Load Testing
+# Load Testing

 As part of the initial creation of this workload, load tests were performed to ensure it met the business requirements for the scenario.
 This directory contained these load tests.
 They were however based on the legacy [Visual Studio 2017 Load Testing](https://docs.microsoft.com/visualstudio/test/walkthrough-create-and-run-a-load-test) solution.
 As such they have been removed, as they can no longer be supported.

 However, the narative surounding the tests were captured on Microsoft Docs at [Performance tuning scenario: Multiple backend services](https://docs.microsoft.com/azure/architecture/performance/backend-services).

-## Excepts from results

-Below are excepts from the findings.
-While the specific numbers might not be interesting, you might find what was looked for/tested to be interesting.
+Below are excepts from the findings of that excercize.
+While the deployments are no longer available, the matrics that were evaluated are still interesting to review.

-### Scenarios
+## Scenarios

 Internally, the DroneScheduler service executes a SQL query similar to the following: